 In short, herbs are natural detox healing tools designed by nature herself for complete body detoxification and cellular restoration.
 And they do so naturally without side effects or addictive properties.

 Although we currently use herbs mainly as a garnish for cooking and as an herbal tea, herbology and the science of using herbs as remedies is an ancient art of high complexity.
 There are over 7,000 plants used worldwide in detoxifying medicines.

-Herbal detox remedies and cleansing detox diets include detox teas, tinctures, tonics, herbs, supplements, topical ointments or oils, as well as many more natural medicinal applications of herbs.
+Herbal detox remedies and cleansing detox diets include detox teas, tinctures, tonics, herbs, supplements, healing body butters, topical ointments, as well as many more natural medicinal applications of herbs.

 Together with kidney detoxification herbs and a high fruit diet, which promotes body alkalization and hydration, our kidneys can regenerate and start to filter out toxins efficiently.

 The following is a must-watch video lecture from one of my teachers and mentors, Dr. Robert Morse, on the importance of kidney filtration in achieving better health.
 It’s a must-see!

 My Top 8 Herbs for Kidney Failure

 So, what are some of the best herbs for kidney failure?
 Here are my top picks that are very potent, anti-inflammatory, and packed with antioxidants!
 They can be consumed in foods, in the form of a detox tea, as a tincture, or as powdered supplements.
 And remember – they are not only wonderful for the kidneys, but are likewise effective in cleansing the liver and the entire elimination pathways.